temochka/queueing_rabbit/README.md

 # QueueingRabbit

-QueueingRabbit is a Ruby library providing convenient object-oriented syntax for managing background jobs using AMQP.
-All jobs' argumets are serialized to JSON and transfered using AMQP message payload.
+QueueingRabbit is a Ruby library that provides a convenient object-oriented syntax for managing background jobs with AMQP.
+All jobs' argumets are serialized to JSON and transfered as AMQP message payloads.
 The library implements amqp and bunny gems as adapters, making it possible to use synchronous publishing and asynchronous consuming, which might be useful for Rails app running on non-EventMachine based application servers (i. e.